 Don’t just skip payments

 If you simply miss your payments without contacting your provider first, this could damage your credit score.
-At the moment, requesting a payment freeze from your lender or bank is unlikely to impact your score (this should become definite in the next few days once the FCA recommendations are implemented by banks).
-A mortgage holiday already won’t damage your credit score, and similar payment freezes are expected to follow suit.
+A mortgage holiday during the official March to October period won’t damage your credit score, but other payment freezes could.

 However, you must have the agreement from your bank in writing that a payment freeze has been granted.
 It’ll also outline – in writing – the charges applied during the freeze, and the dates the freeze applies to.
 If you don’t have this – and just cancel your direct debits – you’re risking your credit score (and, therefore, your future ability to borrow more if you need it later on).

 Banks were already planning to change (or have just changed) their overdraft charges.
 Many planned to charge up to 40% on the entire overdraft.
 These changes were supposed to mean most people would actually be better off compared to previous fee structures.
 It also makes it easier to compare bank accounts when they all have a similar way of charging fees.